NAB Logo

 Informing Voters

 Identify false information online.
+Stations should exercise caution before relying on online information for news reports.
 Train staff to better distinguish between accurate and inaccurate information online to ensure trustworthy news reports.
-Resources for journalists are available at The News Literacy Project.
+Several resources for journalists are listed here.

-Partner with fact-checking organizations to verify the statements made by candidates.
+Partner with fact-checking organizations to verify viral election information and statements made by candidates.
 Ask viewers and listeners to submit statements, topics and issues they want fact-checked.
 The Society of Professional Journalists provides fact-checking resources at journaliststoolbox.org.

 Host conversations between candidates and voters.
 Invite candidates to answer questions from voters and host virtual debates.
 Air the discussions during newscasts, on your station's website and social media.